FS-Driverless/Formula-Student-Driverless-Simulator/docs/building-ros.md

 This will download the nessesary libraries required to compile airlib.
 You will only need to run this once.
 Everything setup.sh does is also included in build.cmd.
-So if you ran build.cmd in a WS shared folder, you don't need setup.sh
+So if you ran build.cmd in a WSL shared folder, you don't need setup.sh

 - Build ROS package
 ```